Interpretable Visual Question Answering by Reasoning on Dependency Trees: Experiment

 \textbf{CLEVR}~\cite{clevr} is a synthesized dataset with $100,000$ images and $853,554$ questions.
 The images are photorealistic rendered images with objects of random shapes, colors, materials and sizes.
 The questions are generated using sets of functional programs, which consist of functions that can filter certain colors and shapes or compare two objects.
 Thus, the reasoning routes required to answer each question can be precisely determined by the underlying function program.
 Unlike natural image datasets, this dataset requires a model capable of reasoning on relations to answer the questions.

 \textbf{FigureQA}~\cite{figureqa} is also a synthesized dataset.
 This dataset contains $100,000$ images and $1,327,368$ questions for training.
 In contrast to CLEVR, the images are scientific-style figures.
 The dataset includes five classes: line plots, dot-line plots, vertical and horizontal bar graphs, and pie charts.
-The questions also concern various relationships between elements in the figures, such as the maximum, area under the curve, intersection and so on.
-Thus, this dataset also requires the VQA model to perform relational reasoning on the plot elements.
+The questions also concern various relationships between elements in the figures, such as the maximum, the area under the curve, intersections, etc. Thus, this dataset also requires the VQA model to perform relational reasoning on the plot elements.

-\textbf{Sort-of-CLEVR}~\cite{RelNet} consists of synthesized images of 2D colored shapes.
-Each image has exactly 6 objects that can be unambiguously identified by 6 colors, and the objects have random shapes (square or circle) and positions.
-Each image is associated with 20 questions asking about the shape or position of a certain object, 10 of which are nonrelational questions that query the object by its unambiguous colors, and the other 10 are relational questions that query the object with the furthest or closest relation to another unambiguous colored object.
-This dataset is visually simpler than CLEVR, but it also requires a model that is capable of relational reasoning.
-Since the original dataset is not available, we generate a set following their detailed description, including $9800$ images for training and $200$ for testing.
+The \textbf{VQAv2}~\cite{balanced_vqa_v2} is a widely used VQA benchmark on natural images.
+It contains $204,721$ natural images from COCO~\cite{Lin2014} and $1,105,904$ free-form questions.
+Compared with its first version~\cite{VQA}, this dataset focuses on reducing dataset biases through balanced pairs: for each question, there are a pair of images that have different answers.